Grampers-Dev/ethereum-transaction-viewer/README.md

 - Error in indentation for the blocks loop, the programme would not function as intended.

+- Fixed this error by placing indentation where it should have been.

 # Ethereum Transaction Viewer Deployment Guide

 This guide will walk you through the deployment process for the Ethereum Transaction Viewer script.
 This script allows you to explore Ethereum blocks and compare Ethereum prices with different blocks.